bryce-mcmath/foodzebra/README.md

 ![Operator Demo](https://github.com/bryce-mcmath/foodzebra/blob/master/docs/demo_operator.gif?raw=true)

 The above gifs demonstrate basic usage.
 For more gifs, screenshots, and the ERD we created at the start of this project, please navigate to the /docs directory from the root of this repo.

+**NOTE: The above gifs are a bit outdated, the UI is slightly nicer now and there are more features.
+Visit the live site linked above to view.**

 ## Getting started